Japanese popular culture: Japanese idols

 Momoiro Clover Z is ranked as number-one among female idol groups according to 2013–2017 surveys.

-Japanese popular culture is highly surrounded by idealized celebrities who appear on many different forms of mass media.
-One type of popular celebrity is an Idol.
-These idols are mostly girls portrayed for their "cuteness" and "innocence"; they are mostly intended to be role models that everyone adores and to promote a desirable image of fantastical happiness.
-They must maintain a perfect public image and always try to set a good example to young people.
+Japanese popular culture often focuses on celebrities who appear in many forms of media.
+One common type of celebrity is the idol.
+Many young female idols are portrayed as "cute" and "innocent."
+Idols are often presented as people whom fans can admire.
+They are also expected to maintain a positive public image and set a good example for young people.

 Idols aim to play a wide range of roles as media personalities (tarento), e.g. pop or J-pop singers, panelists of variety programs, bit-part actors, models for magazines and advertisements.
 Alternative media idols include the emerging net idol, a form of idol in which growing ones popularity on the internet is its base foundation.
 Many net idol groups create a large standing online before transferring their career towards the professional Music Industry.

 Momoiro Clover Z was ranked as the number one female idol group in 2013–2017 surveys.
-During 2016, about 636 thousand people attended their live concerts, which was the highest record of all female musicians in Japan.
+During 2016, about 636,000 attended their live concerts, which was the highest record of all female musicians in Japan.
 The group has been ranked as the most popular female idol group from 2013 to 2017.

 The interactions between the Idols and their fans range from live video streaming, concerts, and handshake events.
 Because of their promotion as Idols, these celebrities appeal to many different demographics throughout Japan.
 The emotional attraction to cuteness, including the cuteness these idols have, is seen all over the world.
 However, the cute kawaii culture is openly visible throughout Japanese society both visually in manga, fashion, and stuffed animals and internally in situations such as the relationship between idols and their fans.